y2k-key/dreoai/docs/1-Getting started/0-Quick Start.md

 ## Security Considerations

-- The `uma_API_KEY` is automatically generated if not provided.
+- The `xdai_API_KEY` is automatically generated if not provided.
 Ensure to keep this key secure and do not share it publicly.
 - When using authentication providers (GitHub, Google, Microsoft), ensure that the client IDs and secrets are kept confidential.
 - Be cautious when enabling file uploads and voice input, as these features may introduce potential security risks if not properly managed.